vacanza/holidays/docs/holiday_categories.md

 - Religious holidays for minority populations
 - Cultural observances with optional recognition

-**MANDATORY**
+**MANDATORY** *(Planned for deprecation)*
 Holidays that must be observed by law in specific contexts.
+Currently only used by Macau.
+This category may be phased out in favor of OPTIONAL to improve clarity and consistency.

 **HALF_DAY**
 Holidays that are observed for only part of the day.